modernweb-dev/rocket/packages/check-html-links/README.md

-# Check Html Links
+# Check HTML Links

-A fast checker for broken links/references in html.
+A fast checker for broken links/references in HTML.

 ## Installation